jnhthomp/jnhthomp/README.md

               </p>
               <!-- Project description -->
               <p>
                 This is a Discord bot created using `Discord.js`.
-You can install the bot to a server or local machine and provide a config.json file with the appropriate information to run your own instance of the bot in discord servers you own/admin.
+You can install the bot to a server or local machine and provide a .env to run your own instance of the bot in discord servers you own/admin.
 Many commands are run by utilizing the <a href="http://ergast.com/mrd">Ergast F1 api</a>.
-Other commands incorporate the <a href="https://github.com/jnhthomp/time-trial-api-server">Time Trials App</a> to allow users to post times from different racing games and tracks to a database.
+Other commands use the <a href="https://github.com/jnhthomp/time-trial-api-server">Time Trials App</a> allowing users to post times to a database.
               </p>
             <!-- End project content -->
             </div>